Manishfoodtechs/Habit-O-Circle/README.md

 # Can I improve it?
 - Yes sure welcome!!!
 Please open an issue or contact me on my email over my profile.
-- I really want to remove all dataabels with some new innovative UI.
+- I really want to remove all datatabels with some new innovative UI.
 You can Help.